10Duke/10duke-dotnet-client/README.md

-# Client libraries for 10Duke Identity and Entitlement {#_client_libraries_for_10duke_identity_and_entitlement}
+# Client libraries for 10Duke Identity and Entitlement

 Client libraries for .NET applications, for using services of the 10Duke Identity and Entitlement.
 Main features are:

+- Authentication and authorization with OAuth 2.0 and OpenID Connect
 - Querying user info
 - Checking and consuming licenses
+- Checking end-user permissions
 - Releasing consumed licenses
--   Checking end-user permissions
--   Authentication and authorization with OAuth 2.0 and OpenID Connect

 | Package | Application type | .NET target framework(s) |
 | --- | --- | --- |